Ayobamiemmanuel/movies_recommendation/README.md

 # Libraries
 This project uses the following libraries:

-pandas: for data manipulation and analysis/n
+pandas: for data manipulation and analysis

 numpy: for numerical operations

 warnings: to suppress warnings

 cosine_similarity: for computing the similarity between movies

 CountVectorizer: for text processing

 string: for text processing

 re: for text processing

 seaborn: for visualization

 nltk: for natural language processing

 # Conclusion